 If your family has their own elf, or if you have thought about starting the tradition this year, I am sure you have seen the plethora of ideas across social media boards.
 Honestly, it can be overwhelming.
 We like to keep things fun and light-hearted in our house.
 That’s the bottom line when my hubby & I agreed to start the tradition.
 For us, it is more about finding the fun hiding spots each day and not so much that the elf is here watching my son or waiting to catch him misbehaving.

-If you like to be organized, like me, you can download this super cute and FREE printable planning calendar from Crystal and Co.
-HERE
+If you like to be organized, like me, you can download this super cute and FREE printable HERE

-21 IDEAS FOR YOUR ELF ON THE SHELF
+We’ve put together 21 IDEAS FOR YOUR ELF ON THE SHELF, beginning with his arrival!

 - Elf on the Shelf parachute (made from a coffee filter!)